 The international airport that serves Bogotá is El Dorado International Airport (BOG).
 It is newly renovated and is very convenient for travellers.
 The best way to reach the city centre from the airport is by official airport taxi (yellow or white taxis).
 You have the option to either pre-book and pay for your taxi (white) or simply pay when you arrive (yellow).
 The drive is generally around 30 minutes.
-You may also choose the TransMilenio, a sort of bus that acts like a train, but it is best to be familiar with the city if you use this convenient transport.
-On Sundays, the major roads in Bogotá are turned into pedestrian and bike only streets, so grab a bike and enjoy the lack of traffic as you mix with friendly residents!
+You may also choose the TransMilenio, a sort of bus that acts as a train, but it is best to be familiar with the city if you use this convenient transport.
+On Sundays, the major roads in Bogotá are turned into a pedestrian and bike-only streets, so grab a bike and enjoy the lack of traffic as you mix with friendly residents!

-From people watching on Bolívar Square to shopping through handicrafts at authentic markets like Mercado de Pulgas San Alejo, here is where I love to spend my time:
+From people-watching on Bolívar Square to shopping through handicrafts at authentic markets like Mercado de Pulgas San Alejo, here is where I love to spend my time:

-La Candelaria – As Bogotá’s historic centre, this cultural gem is a fabulous place to wonder around the cobblestone streets, enjoy the colourful graffiti or perhaps stop in one of the many bars and restaurants for a refreshment.
+La Candelaria – As Bogotá’s historic centre, this cultural gem is a fabulous place to wander around the cobblestone streets, enjoy the colourful graffiti or perhaps stop in one of the many bars and restaurants for refreshment.
 La Candelaria is also home to many of the city’s main attractions such as:

 Bogota wears its heart on its walls!